Production Designers

 Here is how this works in practice.
 Mexican production design works at Oscar-winning depth, with two Best Production Design Oscars in the last two decades.
 Eugenio Caballero took the 2007 Best Production Design Oscar for Guillermo del Toro's Pan's Labyrinth — the Spanish-language masterpiece that also won Best Cinematography (Guillermo Navarro) and Best Makeup (DDT Efectos Especiales).
 Caballero went on to design Roma (Cuarón 2018), A Monster Calls, and continues to anchor del Toro and Cuarón collaborations.
 Brigitte Broch took the 2003 Best Production Design Oscar for Frida (Salma Hayek), plus Romeo + Juliet, Amores Perros, and 21 Grams.

 Here is the short of it.
 Mexican production designers command an extraordinary range: pre-Hispanic Mesoamerican (Teotihuacán, Chichén Itzá, Palenque, Monte Albán, Uxmal.
-This covers all INAH-permitted UNESCO archaeological sites with mandatory 30+ day permit windows), Spanish colonial baroque (INBAL approvals for Palacio de Bellas Artes and the Centro Histórico UNESCO cluster), the Mexican Revolution (Pancho Villa, Zapata, soldaderas iconography), Día de Muertos UNESCO Intangible 2008 (José Guadalupe Posada's La Catrina), Frida Kahlo's Casa Azul Coyoacán, Luis Barragán mid-century modernism, hacienda heritage, and today's CDMX brutalist-current.
+This covers all INAH-permitted UNESCO archaeological sites with required 30+ day permit windows), Spanish colonial baroque (INBAL approvals for Palacio de Bellas Artes and the Centro Histórico UNESCO cluster), the Mexican Revolution (Pancho Villa, Zapata, soldaderas iconography), Día de Muertos UNESCO Intangible 2008 (José Guadalupe Posada's La Catrina), Frida Kahlo's Casa Azul Coyoacán, Luis Barragán mid-century modernism, hacienda heritage, and today's CDMX brutalist-today's.

+Here is how the work shapes up.
 On the ground, Indigenous craftsperson networks across Oaxaca (Teotitlán del Valle weavers), Michoacán, Puebla, Chiapas, and Huichol Wixárika regions support set-build authenticity.
 SECTUR Pueblos Mágicos and CDMX 2,240m altitude logistics, hurricane-season June–November Pacific/Caribbean scheduling, STIC, STPC unions, IMSS workers' comp, 16% IVA, and USMCA Tijuana-LA same-day truck flow govern the work.

 ACT 03